When are Disposable Vapes Getting Banned in the UK?

 When Will Disposable Vapes Be Banned in the UK?

-All of these ideas are intended to deter youth from finding vapes as an attractive proposition to stop the next generation from becoming addicted to nicotine, and rightly so.
+Therefore, the final date of purchase for single-use disposables will be 31 May 2025.
+This legislation is intended to deter youth from finding vapes as an attractive proposition to stop the next generation from becoming addicted to nicotine.

 How Did the World React to This News?

 For many years now the UK has been recognised as one of the leaders in smoking cessation and their advocacy for vape products has been a big part of the reduced levels of smokers over the years.
-As this graph from ASH below shows, smoking prevalence has reduced year on year, with disposable vapes playing a big part in the past couple of years, as many turned to the convenience of single-use kits.
+As this graph from ASH below shows, smoking prevalence has decreased year on year, with disposable vapes playing a big role, as many turned to the convenience of single-use kits.

 Will All Vapes Be Banned?